cocopo-codes/cocopo-codes.github.io/index.md

 ### [If Only a Cat Could Read a Book: Poetry throughout the years](https://youcancallmecoco.gumroad.com/l/ifonlyacatcouldreadabook)

-_Coco's charming all-ages debut poetry collection, featuring whimsy, teen angst, and fantasy stories._
+_Coco's charming all-ages debut poetry collection, featuring whimsy, teen angst, and fantasy stories, published in October 2022._